oohg/doc/english/Grid_XBrowse_Browse_Editing_Methods.md

                        Defaults to .F. (::Value is not changed).

    METHOD EditItem( lAppend )

-      Edits all the cells of the last row (using EditItem_B).            xxx This method does not allow recursive calls.
+      Edits all the cells of the last row (using EditItem_B).
+      This method does not allow recursive calls.
       Returns .F. if edition is aborted, and .T. if not.